Pezz89/PySoundConcat/src/sppysound/docs/installation.rst

 1. Python 2.7.11 (It will probably run on earlier versions)
 2. libsndfile - used for audio file IO
 3. The HDF5 Library - used for large file storage
+4. The Sox audio library - used for pitch shifting

 Brew Python
 +++++++++++